diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ![hadoop_storage_row_vs_column_img_1]

-Sequence files, map files, and Avro datafiles are all row-oriented file formats, which means that the values for each row are stored contiguously in the file.
+`Sequence files, map files, and Avro datafiles are all row-oriented file formats`, which means that the values for each row are stored contiguously in the file.
 In a column-oriented format, the rows in a file (or, equivalently, a table in Hive) are broken up into `row splits`, then each split is stored in column-oriented fashion: the values for each row in the first column are stored first, followed by the values for each row in the second column, and so on.

 With row-oriented storage, Lazy deserialization saves some processing cycles by deserializing only the column fields that are accessed, but it can’t avoid the cost of reading each row’s bytes from disk.

 In general, column-oriented formats work well when queries access only a small number of columns in the table.
 Conversely, row-oriented formats are appropriate when a large number of columns of a single row are needed for processing at the same time.

-Column-oriented formats need more memory for reading and writing, since they have to buffer a row split in memory, rather than just a single row.
+`Column-oriented formats need more memory for reading and writing, since they have to buffer a row split in memory, rather than just a single row`.
 Also, it’s not usually possible to control when writes occur (via flush or sync operations), so `column-oriented formats are not suited to streaming writes`, as the current file cannot be recovered if the writer process fails.
 On the other hand, row-oriented formats like sequence files and Avro datafiles can be read up to the last sync point after a writer failure.
 It is for this reason that `Flume (see Chapter 14) uses row-oriented formats`.

-The first column-oriented file format in Hadoop was Hive’s RCFile, short for Record Columnar File.
-It has since been superseded by Hive’s ORCFile (Optimized Record Columnar File), and Parquet (covered in Chapter 13). `Parquet is a general-purpose column-oriented file format based on Google’s Dremel, and has wide support across Hadoop components`.
-Avro also has a column-oriented format called Trevni.
+The first column-oriented file format in Hadoop was Hive’s `RCFile, short for Record Columnar File`.
+It has since been superseded by Hive’s `ORCFile (Optimized Record Columnar File)`, and Parquet (covered in Chapter 13). `Parquet is a general-purpose column-oriented file format based on Google’s Dremel, and has wide support across Hadoop components`. `Avro also has a column-oriented format called Trevni.`

 ## 6. Developing a MapReduce Application